Kaito (software): Characteristics

-Kaito V1's image on his package was not meant to be a personification of the contents, as would be seen in later Vocaloid products.
-For his V3 update, Kaito was redesigned by iXima, an illustrator from Osaka, Japan. iXima gave Kaito a new outfit while preserving parts of the original design such as the color palette and muffler.
+The image on the box art of the original Kaito package was not meant to be a personification of the vocal, as would be the case with later Vocaloid products.
+As of Vocaloid 3, the character on the boxart has been accepted as the official personification of Kaito.
+For his V3 update, Kaito was redesigned by iXima, an illustrator from Osaka, Japan.
+This redesign kept key elements of his original concept art, but modernized Kaito's overall appearance.